IBM/ibm-spectrum-scale-csi-driver/README.md

  - **volBackendFs**: Filesystem on which the volume should be created.
 This is a mandatory parameter.
  - **clusterId**: Cluster ID on which the volume should be created.
  - **volDirBasePath**: Base directory path relative to the filesystem mount point under which directory based volumes should be created.
 If specified, the storageClass is used for directory based (lightweight) volume creation.
-If not specified, storageClass creates fileset based volumes.
  - **uid**: UID with which the volume should be created.
 Optional
  - **gid**: UID with which the volume should be created.
 Optional
  - **filesetType**: Type of fileset.
 Valid values are "independent" or "dependent".
-Default is "independent".
+Default: independent
  - **parentFileset**: Specifies the parent fileset under which dependent fileset should be created.
-Mandatory if "filesetType" is specified.
  - **inodeLimit**: Inode limit for fileset based volumes.
 If not specified, default IBM Spectrum Scale inode limit of 1 million is used.

 For dynamic provisioning, use sample storageClass, pvc and pod files for sanity test under examples/dynamic